 The Museumcard is a card that gives you free entrance into 400 museums in the Netherlands.
 For Dutch residents only, the card is valid for one year.
 For tourists, it is valid for 31 days and can be purchased at a handful of museums.

-However, if you also have plans to visit Utrecht, The Hague, Rotterdam, or other cities in the Netherlands, this card may be worth the money.
+If you also have plans to visit Utrecht, The Hague, Rotterdam, or other cities in the Netherlands, this card is worth the money.
 The Museumcard covers entrance to other popular museums in cities other than Amsterdam so this card may save you money.

 If you plan on purchasing the Museumcard, you can buy it at your first museum.